All Episodes

 All support staff always want their name mentioned.

-They all want to get any act.
+They all want to get in the act.

-Uh John's done a bang up job here in in uh duplicating the camera angle from uh our our Southern Command Studio in Florida uh here to the EIB building uh command center, and it looks pretty pretty close.
+John's done a bang-up job here in duplicating the camera angle from our Southern Command Studio in Florida here to the EIB building command center.

 Why is the angle different?

-It's I don't know.
+I don't know.

-Uh it looks like it's in perfect focus to me, too.
+It looks like it's in perfect focus to me, too.

-Surgery has been successful day-to-day thing.
+Surgery has been successful, day-to-day thing.

-There's a column in the New York Times today.
+There's a column in the New York Times today, We Care, but why do we care so much?

 It's by Jane Schwartz.